 In 2019, the City completed its Analysis of Impediments to Fair Housing Choice (AI) project.
 Based upon this, it does not appear that there is sufficient housing for those of extremely low to moderate income households.
-This has also been identified through the Con Plan, and is being addressed through projects funded by CDBG.
+This has also been identified through the Con Plan, and is being addressed through projects funded by CDBG, as well as the City's IGNITE Comprehensive Plan.
+The Analysis of Impediments can be viewed at www.cityofls.net/development-services/fair-housing.